sarahgart/pdsnd_github/README.md

 Question 3: Are there differences in the days of the week when customers and subscribers rent bikes for 24 hours or less?

 ### Files used
-The data is found the three csv files, one for each city: "chicago.csv", "nyc.csv", and "washington.csv".
-The R file with the code as well as the html output are available.
+The R file with the code as well as the corresponding html output are available in this repository.
+The data is found the three csv files, one for each city: "chicago.csv", "nyc.csv", and "washington.csv"; these files are stored only locally.

 ### Credits
 The data was supplied by Udacity in the Nanodegree Program "Programming for Datascience with R".
 Credits go to the mentors and teachers of Udacity for their teaching and trouble-shooting support.